 Roofing including roof space

 Repair category 2

-Notes A number of loose and broken roof slates and components were visible.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.
+Notes No inspection was possible of the roof due to the lie of the land, however, it is now of an age and style where a degree of regular and ongoing maintenance and repair should be anticipated and budgeted for.
+Valley gutterings should be regularly cleared to prevent a build up of debris.
 We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.